openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 When the Credential Request is invalid or unauthorized, the Credential Issuer constructs the error response as defined in this section.

-The following additional clarifications are provided for the following parameters already defined in section 3.1 of [@!RFC6750]:
+The HTTP response body uses the application/json media type with an HTTP 400 (Bad Request) status code (unless specified otherwise) and includes the following parameters with the response:

+`error`:

+* REQUIRED.
+A single ASCII [USASCII] error code from the following:

 `invalid_request`:

-- Credential Request was malformed.
+* Credential Request was malformed.
 One or more of the parameters (i.e. `format`, `proof`) are missing or malformed.

 `invalid_token`:

 * Credential Request contains the wrong Access Token or the Access Token is missing.

-The following additional error codes are specified:

 * `unsupported_credential_type`: requested credential type is not supported
 * `unsupported_credential_format`:  requested credential format is not supported